EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.2.md

 > You have created a spring-loaded explosive stake weapon.
 As an action, make a melee attack.
 On hit, you can trigger the mechanism to deal 6d6 piercing damage and knock the target back 20 feet.
 If they hit a wall or another creature, both take 2d6 bludgeoning damage.
 The mechanism has 3 charges and regains all charges on a long rest.

 > **Special Ammo (T2)**
-> Once per turn you can replace one of your cannon attacks with a charged or spread shot.
+> As an action you can use your cannon to attack with a charged or spread shot.
-> Charged Shot: Each creature in a 120-footlong, 5-foot-wide line in front of you takes 3d12 bludgeoning damage and is knocked prone (Dexterity save negates).
+> Charged Shot: Each creature in a 60ft long, 5ft wide line in front of you takes 3d12 bludgeoning damage and is knocked prone (Dexterity save negates).
-> Spread Shot: Each creature in a 30ft cone in front of you takes 3d12 bludgeoning damage and is deafened (Constitution save halves).
+> Spread Shot: Each creature in a 30ft cone in front of you takes 3d10 bludgeoning damage and is deafened (Constitution save halves).

 ---
 ---
 ## Executioner Set
 (Usable by: Ranger or Intimidation 5+)
+*Grim judge who manifests spectral torture devices and gains power from dramatic public executions.*

 > **Public Execution (T1)**
 > Once per turn, when you reduce a creature to 0 hit points with a melee weapon, you can spend your reaction to make it a dramatic execution.
 All hostile creatures within 30 feet are frightened of you until the end of your next turn (Wisdom save agains intimidation negates) and you gain temporary hit points equal to the executed creature's CR + your Strength modifier.